School closure work can be found at the bottom of this webpage.

 Below is a selection of phonic videos which have been archived from lockdown for your child to watch at home if they need further practice.

 Spellings will be sent home on a Friday.
-Children in Joy Class are expected to practice their spellings using the look, cover, write, check method at least 3 times a week.
+Children in Hazel Class are expected to practice their spellings using the look, cover, write, check method at least 3 times a week.
 There is a sheet in their folders for them to use.
 Spellings make up part of our weekly niners.

 Below are some links to games to help with maths skills at home